• Skip to primary navigation

 • 1/3 cup sour cream

-• 1 tsp. lemon juice
+• 1 tsp lemon juice

-• 1 1/2 tsp. fresh parsley minced
+• 1 1/2 tsp fresh parsley minced

-• 1 tsp. fresh garlic minced
+• 1 tsp fresh garlic minced

-• 1 tsp. fresh thyme minced
+• 1 tsp fresh chives minced

-• pinch of paprika
+• Pinch of paprika

 • Kosher or sea salt to taste

-• Freshly ground black pepper
+• Freshly ground black pepper to taste

 Instructions